servo/pathfinder/README.md

 * Advanced font rendering.
 Pathfinder can render fonts with slight hinting and can perform subpixel antialiasing on LCD screens.
 It can do stem darkening/font dilation like macOS and FreeType in order to make text easier to read at small sizes.
-The library also has experimental support for sRGB (gamma correction).
+The library also has support for gamma correction.

 * Support for full vector scenes.
 Pathfinder 2 is designed to efficiently handle workloads that consist of many overlapping vector paths, such as those commonly found in SVG and PDF files.
 It